Calling for participants for the opening season 6th March – 17th April 2022

 For spring 2022 we are looking for 12 participants.
 The call is both for the upcoming season and possibly an ongoing engagement with FO.R.E.ST.

-For fall 2021 we are looking for 10-12 Conspirators to join the opening season.
-5 Co-conspirators are already scheduled, and the descriptions of their invitations can be found below.
+4 Co-conspirators are scheduled and descriptions of their invitations can be found below.

 And continuing this rhythm going forward

-Please write an email to firstname.lastname@example.org and tell us about yourself, how these descriptions resonate with you, what you would bring to the situation, and whatever else you feel relevant to share.
-We will organise video calls with people who signal their interest, during which we can give more context and get a sense for one another.
+Please write an email to email@example.com and share about yourself, what resonates with you, what you would bring to the situation, and whatever else you feel relevant to share.
+We will organise video calls with people who signal their interest, during which time we can provide more context and get a sense for one another.

 Arjuna Neuman is a multimedia artist based in Berlin/London.
 He works with the essay form as an inherently future-oriented and experimental mode, which shifts between the bodily, haptic and affective through to the geopolitical, planetary and cosmological.
 His recent works re-think our planetary relationships, tracing the violence of certainty in Western European knowledge and linear time, questioning the form of the universal human, and its ethical program.

 In September Arjuna invites into using sound and the making of mixtapes to explore an ecological unconscious in found music and recorded sound.
 Tactics of remixing, selecting, cutting, and combining lend themselves to approach sound as much as history, culture, epistemology and ontology.
 By means of ‘worldbuilding with mixtapes’ Arjuna invites to learn how to think/speculate sonically; and to consider the potential of mixtapes to carry subversive and critical content to unlikely audiences.